Slusheeking/INAVVI_v11/memory-bank/activeContext.md

 1. **Docker Build Stability**: Fixed XGBoost dependency issue in Dockerfile.unified by leveraging the pre-installed XGBoost version (1.7.6) from the NVIDIA container instead of attempting to install XGBoost 2.0.2 which had dependency conflicts with numpy.

 2. **Integration Testing**: Created comprehensive integration tests that verify all components work together with real API endpoints.

+- [2025-03-23 17:00:51] Docker container has been rebuilt with Redis permission fixes.
+Redis directories now have proper permissions (chmod 777) and conflicting TensorFlow packages have been removed from the Dockerfile.

 Current focus is on ensuring the system is production-ready with proper deployment, monitoring, and maintenance capabilities.
 Key components developed: